 - The first layer features a Quilted Cotton Blend Top with Soft Reflex Foam at 1 inch thick.
 This should feel soft and plush as sleepers lie on it.
 The overall height of this mattress is either 10 or 12 inches, depending on which height you select.

 - Below the cover is a Talalay latex at 3 inches thick.
 This material is meant to contour to the body, allowing enhanced pressure support and promoting proper spinal alignment through conforming lumbar support.

-- The bottom of the Elements Latex Hybrid mattress features either 6” or 8” of individually encased coils (which depends on your choice of thickness) for excellent pressure relief, motion isolation, and zoned support.
+- The bottom of the Dreamfoam Latex mattress features either 6” or 8” of individually encased coils (which depends on your choice of thickness) for excellent pressure relief, motion isolation, and zoned support.